LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

 In this example, we are asking the method to print a friend's name and birth date inside a preprogrammed message.
-This might see really simple, but if you had a list of names to run through, calling your method for each is a LOT less typing than a ``Console.WriteLine`` statement with your message for each one.
+This might seem really simple, but if you had a list of names to run through, calling your method for each is a LOT less typing than a ``Console.WriteLine`` statement with your message for each one.
 That would get old fast.

 If you notice, the method itself is creating the ``Console.WriteLine`` statement.
 So when we call ``BirthdayNotes`` all we need to do is